sjdobesh/pngz/readme.md

 ```
 sudo apt-get install libpng-dev
 ```
-on windows you can find the download [here](https://gnuwin32.sourceforge.net/packages/libpng.htm).
+on windows you can find the download [here](https://gnuwin32.sourceforge.net/packages/libpng.htm), or use [wsl](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## usage
 compiles a static and shared library in `./lib`. the shared library and header are copied to `/usr/local/lib` and `/usr/local/bin`.